Search

 And should you bet your success in life on them?

-And it depends on exactly what you’re trying to remember and the nature of the state we’re talking about.
+It’s important because the definition of state dependent memory depends on exactly what you’re trying to remember and the nature of the “state” we’re talking about.

 Because at the end of the day, there’s more than one kind of context.